John Dionisio

-John M. Dionisio leads AECOM (NYSE: ACM), an $8-billion global provider of professional technical and management support services, as chief executive officer from 2005 to 2011.
-He served as chairman of the company's board of directors from 2011 to 2014, becoming executive chairman in 2014.
+John M. Dionisio led AECOM (NYSE: ACM), an $8-billion global provider of professional technical and management support services, as chief executive officer from 2005 to 2011.
+He was chairman from 2011 to 2014, becoming executive chairman in 2014.
 He earned a master of science degree in civil engineering from New York University Tandon School of Engineering (then Polytechnic Institute of New York).